AlekMunroe/Rpi-Game-Console/README.md

 * Click "Load unpacked" on the top left
 * Locate the chrome extension in /var/www/html/Chrome-Extension
 * Click "Open" on the bottom left

+* Go to chrome://flags
+* Set "Web Bluetooth" to enabled

 * Click on each service and login to your account